John Wood Group: History

 In March 2017, the company announced it would acquire its rival, Amec Foster Wheeler, in an all stock deal, valued at approximately £2.2 billion.
 Following approval from the Competition and Markets Authority, the transaction was completed on 9 October 2017.
 In the months following the transaction, John Wood Group opted to sell off some of the recently acquired portions of Amec Foster Wheeler, including its North Sea oil & gas interests and its North American nuclear operation.

 During the 2010s, John Wood Group was involved in the design and construction of several civil nuclear power stations across the UK.
 In 2020, the company's nuclear division, including its decommissioning work at Sellafield, was sold to the American conglomerate Jacobs Engineering Group in exchange for £250 million.
 The proceeds of the sale were stated to by used to reduce company debt and support its increasing focus on growing areas like renewables.

 In February 2022, John Wood Group announced that it would make a loss of approximately US$222million on an Aegis Ballistic Missile Defense System facility for the United States Army Corps of Engineers.

 During June 2022, the company announced the sale of its built environment consulting business to WSP Global Inc in exchange for approximately US$1.9billion.

 In April 2023, the American private equity firm Apollo Global Management, following four rejected bids to do so, walked away from negotiations to take over John Wood Group.
 During May 2024, the company rejected a £1.4bn takeover offer made by the Dubai-based engineering and design firm Sidara, which “fundamentally undervalued” the company.

 In February 2025, the company's chief financial officer Arvind Balan resigned his position after his professional qualifications had been 'misstated'.
 In May 2025, the company's shares were suspended from listing on the London Stock Exchange after it failed to file financial statements on time.
-In November 2025, Wood plc was acquired by Sidara.
+In November 2025, it was announced that Wood plc would be acquired by Sidara, for £0.2 billion.
+The takeover was completed in March 2026.

+In December 2025, it was announced Wood had agreed to sell its UK Transmission & Distribution business to United Infrastructure for £57.5 million as part of its ongoing divestment of non-core operations.

+The company was fined £13 million by the Financial Conduct Authority in March 2026 for repeatedly publishing inaccurate accounts.